Yu Ge, Ruibin tuning

 向那閑中臥,老此昇平。

-The fisherman catches fish and sells them in the twilight town,
+The fisherman catches fish and buys wine at twilight inside the town,

 Deeper into the night, dreams pass uneventful.

-Reclining in idleness, content in this peaceful life.
+Reclining in leisure, glowing old in a peaceful life.

 11. 蓬窓夜雨